 The Lathe of Heaven

-Portland’s dystopian future, complete with an erupting Mount Hood, is portrayed in this 1971 novel from sci-fi and fantasy legend and National Book Award winner Ursula K. Le Guin.
+Portland’s dystopian future, complete with an erupting Mount Hood, is portrayed in this 1971 novel by sci-fi and fantasy legend Ursula K. Le Guin.
+Over the course of her 60-year career, Le Guin won a National Book Award, a National Book Foundation Medal, eight Hugo Awards and six Nebula Awards, among other accolades.

 The Ramona Books

-You can find many names and landmarks from the adventures of Ramona Quimby and her cohorts — detailed in more than two dozen children’s books written by Beverly Cleary from 1950–2000 — in Portland (like Northeast Klickitat Street, where Ramona and Beezus live), or visit the commemorative Beverly Cleary Sculpture Garden in Grant Park, near Cleary’s childhood stomping grounds.
+Throughout Portland, you can find many names and landmarks from the adventures of Ramona Quimby and her cohorts (like Northeast Klickitat Street, where Ramona and Beezus live), detailed in more than two dozen children’s books written by Beverly Cleary from 1950 to 2000.
+For more fun, visit the Beverly Cleary Sculpture Garden in Grant Park, near Cleary’s childhood stomping grounds.

 The first mystery thriller in Portland author Chelsea Cain’s bestselling Archie Sheridan and Gretchen Lowell series introduces readers to the creepiest serial killer you’ve ever encountered.